sarowarhosen03/rnext-doc/1.5/README.md

 or;
 import { Profile as MyProfile } from "./pathname";
 ```

-note: we can use default and name export/import together.

 > [!NOTE]
 > We can use default export and named export/import together in one file.